GabrielSGoncalves/github-foundations-study-guide/README.md

 ## Understanding Git environments
 One important command to use to have a better understanding of the status of your Git repository ```git log```.
 This gives the view of your current branch, it's relation to remote repository and commits recorded.<br>
 Another command is `git status`, which describe the status of the files in your current working branch.
 Another powerful command is `restore`.
 It can restore the state of tracked files to previous states.
 For example, `git restore --staged .` would unstage all files that were added to staging, and `git restore .` would remove all the changes made to tracked files.
+In case you deleted a tracked file, if you run `restore` command, it would appear back in your repository folder.

+## Ignoring files
+Software projects usually need settings files that are not supposed to be versioned, as it may carry sensitive data.
+To prevent Git to track these types of files you can create `.gitignore` file inside your repository.

+## Deleting and renaming files
+Whenever you delete a tracked file from your Git repository, it's marked for deletion, an you need to add and commit it, in order to formalize the deletion.
+You can also use the `git rm <file>` to delete and stage a file in one step. <br>
+In case of renaming, you can use `git mv <file>` in order to avoid having to track a deletion and creation of files.